Your brain on boredom

 The first ten minutes

 There is an old observation in the meditation and contemplative traditions — predating the neuroscience by several thousand years — that the first ten minutes of deliberate inactivity are the worst.
 The mind races.
 The hand reaches.
 The body fidgets.
 Anyone who has tried to sit still without a stimulus knows the feeling.
-It is uncomfortable, and it is, mechanically, a form of withdrawal from continuous input.
+It is uncomfortable, and it has the phenomenology of withdrawal from something one has become used to.

 It also passes.
 This is the recurring finding, in the research and in ordinary experience: the acute discomfort of boredom is transient.
 After a handful of minutes it begins to settle.
 The racing thought slows.
 The restlessness gives way to something more spacious.
 Ideas surface.
 Memories surface.
 Sensory detail becomes available again — the sound of traffic, the texture of the bench, the colour of the sky.